masc-ucsc/livehd/docs/projects.md

 that everything should run in the LiveHD toolchain, but it can be extended to provide new toolchains.

-## New Compressed Graph Core

-Lgraph uses a 32byte nodes and it is able to use large (absolute), short(delta) edges (idx).
-Now, that we run many graphs, we have seen that "on average" most Node Pins have just 2-4 edges (including input/output), but some pins (clock, IOs, or ruduction gates) could have hundreds of edges.
-The idea is to create a new Graph_core class to replace the some of the functionality spread across lgedge and lgraph.
-Like Lgraph, Graph_core should use the mmap_lib::vector for storage.

-We do not use a typical CSR because insertions/deletions are very frequent.
-Also important, the Index_ID returned after creation must be stable (can not change due to surounding addition/deletions) and it should be stable across program executions (load/un-load with mmaps).

-The current Lgraph node uses around 34 bytes per Node_pin.
-This implementation should be around 18 bytes per node.
-The state of the art (not fast insert/delete) compressed graphs can reach 10 bits per edge vs the expected 40bits per edge (18bytes/3+edges).
-So there is still room for improvement, but we should not sacrifice speed, insertion/deletion, bidirectional, and Index_ID stability.

-Functions that need to be faster than currently.
-All these ops should have at most O(n_edges/32+n_pins).
-* del_edge
-* del_pin
-* del_node
-* get_num_inputs
-* get_num_outputs

-Some characteristic that we want:

-* Use 16 bytes most of the time for node and node_pin entries (2-4 edges + next is typical)
-* ID 0 is reserved to indicated free/unused
-* Cluster nodes (and node_pins) in continuous sequence of 64 entries.
-This helps the locality/utilization of other structures.
-This means that nodes (master_root) can be 1,2,3,4...63, and master can not be 5,6, (64..127 is OK).
-  Same for overflow but since overflow is 4x bigger, it is just 16 continuous overflow IDs.
-* It may be possible to fit in 12 bytes, but the 64 continuous alignment favors 16 bytes
-* IDs should be stable.
-This means that once assigned, can not be "moved" or "reused" unless deleted.
-* Since master/master_root are clustered in 64 entries.
-The iterator should leverage this for speed.
-* master/master_root/overflow are grouped in 1KByte entries (64x16 master/master_root or 16x64 overflow)

-* The iterator needs to know where are the master/master_root chunks.
-There is a control table (1KByte) each 1MByte (the first 64 entries in the mmap/vector are control table).
-The control table indicates the following 1023 (1023-1) entries if they belong to master/master_root/overflow/free

-Graph_core has 4 node types in storage: master, master_root, overflow, and free

-master_root (16bytes): This is the entry (ID) for the Node and Node_pin when PID is 0.
-It has the following fields:

-* edge_storage: simple-8b variation
-* type 6bits: the node type (2 bit
-* master_next 4bits: It is the pointer to the next master node in same cell.
-  The ptr is to the edge list.
-If 0xF, no next
-* overflow_next 4bits: Similar to master_next but points to an overflow edge
-  node for when too many edges exists.
-If 0xF no overflow
-* inp_mask 8bits: input mask.
-The edge_list are input/output edges relative the
-  this node IDX.
-* driver_set (1bit)
-* sink_set (1bit)

-master (16bytes): This is the entry (ID) for Node_pins with PID>0.
-It has the following fields:

-* edge_storage: same as master_root with 2 byte less (pid space)
-* pid_xtra (14 bits): PID for the Node_pin.
-* driver_set (1bit)
-* sink_set (1bit)
-* master_prev 4bits: It is the pointer to the master node.
-It must be populated (0xF makes no sense)
-* overflow_next 4bits: Similar to master_root overflow_next pointer
-* inp_mask 8bits: Similar to master_root inp_mask

-overflow (64bytes): This is overflow edge list for either inputs or outputs (not both).

-* edge_storage (63 bytes): Using a varintgb compression or simple8b variation.
-* overflow_next 6bits: Similar to master_root overflow_next pointer.
-Used when
-  this overflow is not large enough.
-* all_inputs 1bits: true when all the edge list are input edges, false when all the edge lists are output edges.

-control (1024Bytes);

-* bitmap for present master  (1024 entries or 128bytes)
-* bitmap for present master_root  (1024 entries or 128bytes)
-* bitmap for present overflow  (128bytes)

-free (16 or 64 bytes): This is just an empty node that keeps the link list of free nodes

-* ptr_next (4 byte): incompressed pointer to the next free block of same size
-* chunk64 1bit: set to true for 64bytes chunks

-The overflow (and free 48bytes) are always 48byte aligned.
-As a result, a chunk of 48 bytes is either 4 master/master_root/free12 or 1 chunk of 48bytes.
-This allows faster iteration for the fast pass.
-The last bit in the 48byte chunk indicates if it is a 48 or a 12byte chunk (1 means 48byte).
-To distinguish between master and master_root we use the root field.

-The vbyte may be an option, but a simple-8b encoding variation optimized for our common deltas.

-master: (11 bytes 88bits) (2 ctrl bits in lower bit)
-3: 2x32+22   (3)
-2: 4x16+22   (5)
-1: 4x15+2x13 (6)
-0: 5x12+2x13 (7)

-master_root: (13 bytes or 104bits -2 code)
-3: 2x32+2x19  (4)
-2: 3x21+20+19 (5)
-1: 4x16+2x19  (6)
-0: 4x15+3x14  (7)

 ## mmap_lib projects

 * mmap_vset finish